oolongtengu/free-python-course/unit-2-functions/lesson-1-introduction-to-functions/README.md

-# Introduction to Functions
+# Intro to Functions

-Functions are great!

-They are like bite-sized programs in your code that can be executed to perform operations for you.
-You can combine them or reuse them in your code to do some pretty wonderful things!
+Functions are an important building block for writing programs.
+They are like smaller bite-sized programs within your main program that can be executed to perform operations for you.
+They are great for compartmentalizng your code and breaking it down into smaller parts that are easier to read and test.

-The usually receive data as input and `return` a result as output.
+Functions usually receive some data as an input and `return` a result as output.
+If you have to repeat a calculation in your program, it's good practice to put it inside a function so you don't have to have redundant code in your program.

+Let's get started.

+Functions have two parts- **function definitions** and **function calls**.

-Functions are built like this:
+Functions definitions look like this:

 ```
 # Function Defintion